tebe372/MCW-Media-AI/Hands-on lab/Before the HOL - Media AI.md

 > **Note**: Sometimes this image has IE ESC disabled, and sometimes it does not.

-1. On the new VM, you just created click the Server Manager icon.
+1. Connect to the new VM you just created and click the Server Manager icon if it does not open automatically.

     ![Server Manager is highlighted on the taskbar.](images/Setup/image4.png "Select Server Manager")